Icinga/icinga2/doc/11-cli-commands.md

     $ rlwrap icinga2 console

-The `console` can be used to connect to a running Icinga 2 instance using the [REST API](12-icinga2-api.md#icinga2-api).
+The debug console can be used to connect to a running Icinga 2 instance using the [REST API](12-icinga2-api.md#icinga2-api).
 [API permissions](12-icinga2-api.md#icinga2-api-permissions) are required for executing config expressions and auto-completion.

 > **Note**
+>
-> The console does not currently support SSL certificate verification.
+> The debug console does not currently support SSL certificate verification.
+>
+> Runtime modifications are not validated and might cause the Icinga 2
+> daemon to crash or behave in an unexpected way.
+Use these runtime changes
+> at your own risk and rather *inspect and debug objects read-only*.

 You can specify the API URL using the `--connect` parameter.

 Although the password can be specified there process arguments on UNIX platforms are usually visible to other users (e.g. through `ps`).
-In order to securely specify the user credentials the console supports two environment variables:
+In order to securely specify the user credentials the debug console supports two environment variables:

   Environment variable | Description
   ---------------------|-------------